hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

 and Reader<'r,'a> = Reader of ('r -> Async<Result<'r,'a>>)
 {% endhighlight %}
-As you can see I also used Async as return type because currently all our code is async.
+As you can see I also used Async as a return type because currently all our code is async.
 It is easier to merge both monads from the scratch.
 {% highlight fsharp %}
 let runReader (Reader r) env = r env